originphp/website/source/docs/controller/components.md

 ## Callbacks

 There are two callbacks which Components use `startup` and `shutdown`.
 To use the callbacks, just create a method in your component with the callback name.
+Both these callbacks must be public since the `Controller` will call these.

 ### Startup callback